-Along with my teaching, I have served as an assistant coach with the ACHS football team.
-I am curremtly the Head Softball Coach and always look forward to the interaction that is Bulldog Athletics.
+Along with my teaching, I am the Seventh Grade Head Football Coach and Anderson County Junior High School Head Boys Track coach.
+I always look forward to the interaction that is Bulldog Athletics.

 My personal life includes my wife of 33 years, the former Jodi Baumstimler from Osawatomie, Kansas.
 We have four children, Garrett, Tyler, Ryan, and Katelyn.
 They are the joys of our life!
-Garrett works for the City of Davenport, Iowa and is married to Glady(Lang) and they have a daughter, Jade, and a son, Forrest.
+Garrett works for the City of Davenport, Iowa and is married to Gladys(Lang) and they have a daughter, Jade, and a son, Forrest.
 Tyler and his wife, Jordan(Carey), and their daughters, Paige and Avery live in Oswego, KS where Tyler is a Kansas Highway Patrolman.
 Ryan is a senior and a 4 year letterman in Lacrosse at Ottawa University and Katelyn is a freshman there, dancing on the Braves Dance team.